Baked Cinnamon Sugar Donuts

 Instructions

-- In another bowl, whisk together melted butter, egg, milk, cream, and vanilla paste.
+• In another bowl, whisk together melted butter, egg, milk, and vanilla.

-- Transfer batter to a piping bag with a small round tip.
-Fill donut pans a little less than 2/3 full.
-Do not overfill, otherwise you’ll end up with a muffin.
+• Transfer batter to a piping bag with a small round tip.
+Fill donut pans a little less than ⅔ full.
+Do not overfill.

 Notes